WM121367/World-Money-Map-Orchestrator/README.md

 ## 🔒 Security & Privacy Guidelines

-* **Key Management & Storage:** Never commit `.env` files, wallet seed phrases, or private keys to public repositories.
-Ensure `.gitignore` explicitly includes `.env*` and all local state logs.
+Key Management & Storage: Never commit .env files, wallet seed phrases, or private keys to public repositories.
+Ensure .gitignore explicitly includes .env* and all local state logs.

-* **Access Control:** Restrict file permissions for configuration files using `chmod 600 ~/Documents/.env.*` to prevent unauthorized local reading.
+Access Control: Restrict file permissions for configuration files using chmod 600 ~/Documents/.env.* to prevent unauthorized local reading.

-* **Isolated Offline Execution:** Key generation and local deployment should be executed in a secured local terminal environment.
+Isolated Offline Execution: Key generation and local deployment should be executed in a secured local terminal environment.

-* **Network Communication:** Communication between Orchestrator and Sub-Agents relies on Fetch.ai `uAgents` protocol encryption.
+Network Communication: Communication between Orchestrator and Sub-Agents relies on Fetch.ai uAgents protocol encryption.
 Do not expose unencrypted HTTP endpoints to public networks.

 ## ⚠️ Disclaimer

-**NOT FINANCIAL ADVICE.** All aggregated metrics, capital flow scores, flight signals, and economic models delivered by the World Money Map Orchestrator Agent are generated autonomously for technical demonstration, research, and data-analytics purposes only.
+NOT FINANCIAL ADVICE.
+All aggregated metrics, capital flow scores, flight signals, simulated paper trade logs, and economic models delivered by the World Money Map Orchestrator Agent are generated autonomously for technical demonstration, research, and data-analytics purposes only.
 Autonomous financial decisions or manual asset allocations should not be executed based solely on this data.
 Perform comprehensive independent research before interacting with digital asset markets or executing transactions based on autonomous agent outputs.